chamaeleonidae/api/docs/apis/search.md

 Use any of the properties available in the [schema](apis/search.md?id=schema-search-items).

-You must always send a `uid` field as the unique identifier for a piece of content (or the Chameleon ID in the url path).
+You must either send a `uid` field (as the unique identifier for a piece of content) OR the Chameleon ID in the url path.
+Using the POST-based endpoint below and sending the required `uid` acts as a "create or update" (upsert).

 When content relates to a specific database item, include the database ID of that record in the `uid`

 #### HTTP Request

-With the parameter of `uid`:
+With the parameter of `uid`; this endpoint will "create or update" (upsert) your content:

 ```
 POST https://api.trychameleon.com/v3/edit/search_items